Read about the music and composers featured in Masterworks 3: The Planets on November 19 & 20, 2022. Program notes by Dr. Richard E. Rodda.

 Edward Elgar said that his Cockaigne, named for the imaginary land of Medieval lore where life is an idler’s paradise, “calls to my mind all the good humour, jollity and something deeper in the way of English good fellowship.”

 Born June 2, 1857 in Broadheath, England;

 COCKAIGNE (IN LONDON TOWN), CONCERT OVERTURE, OP.
 40

 • First performed on June 20, 1901 in London, conducted by the composer.

 • These concerts mark the first performances of this piece by the Des Moines Symphony.

-The score calls for two flutes, two oboes, English horn, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, bass drum, cymbals, snare drum, harp and the usual strings.
+The score calls for piccolo, flutes, oboes, clarinets, and bassoons in pairs, contrabassoon, four horns, two trumpets, three trombones, tuba, timpani, bass drum, cymbals, snare drum, tambourine, triangle, sleigh bells, organ and the usual strings.